AadumKhor/bite-backend/README.md

 ```bash
 make setup.db
 ````
+**Re-run the command if you get any error.
+If the error persists, it might be something I have missed.
+Please reach out.** <br>

 This command would remove existing data structures (if any) related to previous table.
 It would drop existing table and therefore all data as well.
 Now you would have 2 options: